 - Star anise or Asian five spice powder

 - A pepper – the type depends on how spicy you want the salad.
-For just a hit of spice, use a jalapeno.
+For just a hint of spice, use a jalapeno, want more spice, try a serrano.
+The pepper is cooked in the dressing and then removed so it just adds a hint of heat to the dressing.

 - Just a little sugar.